What Is CMAF? (Update)

 Industry players have now agreed to reach a standard in this realm called Common Encryption (CENC), but standardization doesn’t happen overnight.

-One of the easiest ways to reduce screen-to-screen latency is by simplifying video delivery.
+One of the easiest ways to reduce screen-to-screen latency and the costs associated with storing multiple media file types is by simplifying video delivery.
 CMAF’s goals were threefold:

 - Cut costs